calliope-project/calliope/doc/user/formulation.rst

 Transmission balance
 ^^^^^^^^^^^^^^^^^^^^

-Transmission technologies are internally expanded into a technology per transmission link, of the form ``technology_name:destination``.
+Transmission technologies are internally expanded into two technologies per transmission link, of the form ``technology_name:destination``.

 For example, if the technology ``hvdc`` is defined and connects ``region_1`` to ``region_2``, the framework will internally create a technology called ``hvdc:region_2`` which exists in ``region_1`` to connect it to ``region_2``, and a technology called ``hvdc:region_1`` which exists in ``region_2`` to connect it to ``region_1``.